The CFB provides training, resources, and direct assistance from your Candidate Services liaison to help campaigns navigate the audit process.

 * The audit process is completed when the CFB issues your FAR or when the CFB notifies your campaign of potential penalties and/or public funds repayment obligations.
 Per Admin.
 Code §3-710(1)(b) and Board Rule 10-02, the issuance of your campaign’s final audit report may be expedited by two months if the candidate, treasurer or campaign manager completes the CFB’s Post-Election training.

 These DAR and FAR completion deadlines do not apply if your audit raises issues of serious violations.
 These include potential campaign-related fraud, other potential criminal activity, activity that may result in a breach of certification, or potential significant violations of the spending limit.

 Additionally, deadlines will be extended (in the Campaign Finance Act, this is called “tolling”) if your campaign:

 - submits a late response to any request for information;

 - submits an inadequate response to any request for information;

 - requests an extension to its response deadline; or

 - consents in writing to an extended deadline.

-You will be notified in writing if the deadline is extended for any reason.
-The deadline is extended from the date of the CFB’s notice until an adequate response is received.
+You will receive a notice in your CFB Portal account if the deadline to complete the DAR and/or FAR is extended for any reason.
+If the delay is caused by a late or inadequate response by your campaign, the deadline is extended until an adequate response is received.
 If the CFB asks for and your campaign grants additional time to complete the audit, the deadline will be extended for the number of days agreed upon.
+If the CFB grants your request for an extension, the deadline will be extended for the number of days agreed upon.